flyteorg/flyte/rsts/getting_started/deploy.rst

 Build & Deploy Your Application to the Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Flyte uses Docker containers to package the workflows and tasks and sends them to the remote Flyte cluster.
+Flyte uses Docker containers to package the workflows and tasks, and sends them to the remote Flyte cluster.
 Therefore, there is a ``Dockerfile`` already included in the cloned repo.
 You can build the Docker container and push the built image to a registry.

    .. tabs::
        .. group-tab:: Flyte Sandbox